krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Alias enables you to promote new lambda function versions to production and if you need to rollback a function, you can simply update the alias to point to the desired version
 - allows you to trigger lambda version you want

-__Cold start__: o process new request, Lambda must initialize new instances – slowness in response (Cold Start)
+__Cold start__: to process new request, Lambda must initialize new instances – slowness in response (Cold Start)

 For Latency sensitive applications, keep lambda instances always ready!
 Configured using “__Provisioned concurrency__” setting.